Zenika/proxybeez/README.md

 ## Processors

-On either tenants on paths, the configuration can define a list of processors to be called to transform the request or the response.
+On either tenants or paths, the configuration can define a list of processors to be called to transform the request or the response.
 The name of processors match a function in the code, which is called with the matching part of the configuration.